acgessler/cpp.js/Readme.md

 // And query the current state of a particular define pp.defined('DEBUG'); // => false

 // Now invoke the preprocesser on the given text block.
-The returned source
-// no longer contains any preprocessor commands.
-Note: input strings
-// containing no preprocessor commands are returned unchanged,
-// i.e. pp.run(pp.run(text, ...)) == pp.run(text, ...)

 // Keep in mind that the processor keeps the state obtained from executing
 // the text block, so if run() is invoked on multiple text blocks, any
 // defines from a block will also apply to its successors.